How to write a musician bio: 9 powerful tips

 Avoid name dropping too much or stretching the truth.
 It’s much more effective to share the small milestones you’re truly proud of than to give your fans a false sense of who you are.

-When writing about your accomplishments, focus on the outcome rather than the action you took.
-For example, say you’ve released four albums to date.
-Though it’s no small feat, that’s not the kind of accomplishment your reader will care about.
 Instead, pick your most successful album and talk about the feedback you received for it, where it was featured, its sales, or streaming statistics.
 Remember that people tend to gravitate towards things with social proof.
 In other words, if they know that others have liked something in the past, they’ll be more likely to give it a try.

 4. Describe your sound

-It’s likely that someone reading your bio has never heard your music.
+It’s likely that someone reading your musician bio has never heard your music.
 Tell them a little bit about what they can expect, what genre your music can be categorized as, and what kind of atmosphere your music creates.

 A common mistake musicians make in their bio is comparing themselves to other well-known artists.
 Though it may be entirely accurate, try to avoid saying that you sound like a particular artist.
 A statement like this is very subjective, so it’s best to leave it to the reader to decide whether it’s true.
-Instead, consider saying that you’re influenced by that artist – this achieves the same outcome without making you sound arrogant.
+Instead, consider saying that you’re influenced by that artist—this achieves the same outcome without making you sound arrogant.

-5. Keep it professional
+5. Keep your musician bio professional

 Your musician bio should be an accurate representation of you as an artist and your music.
 You should feel free to add a little personality and write in a style that matches your personal brand.

-That being said, it’s important to maintain a level of professionalism in your bio.
+That said, it’s important to maintain a level of professionalism in your bio.
 Remember that it’s one of the key pieces that will be used to promote your music to new audiences, so it should be polished and ready to use in a variety of media.

-The best way to keep your artist bio professional is to write like a journalist.
+The best way to keep your bio professional is to write like a journalist.
 It should be written in third person and be as factual as possible.
 This means avoiding all opinion-based statements and unnecessary embellishments.

 Of course, as your number-one supporter, you might be tempted to write all about how incredible your music is.
 But once again, it’s best to let the reader form their own opinion instead of forcing yours onto them.
 Rather than telling them why they’ll like your music and stuffing your bio with ungrounded praise, use the accomplishments section to show them and give them proof that your music is worth listening to.